 From filling pools to powering factories, the water that flows through Victoria Park has played a significant role in its history.
 The river that once carved its way through the park’s grounds, now runs through culverts underground.
 It starts at Mundy Pond and travels through Bennett’s Creek before joining Waterford River.
 Vertical lighting has been installed to mark the original course of the river through the park.
 You can hear about The Cascades on our Victoria Park STORYWALK App.

 Illuminating the park

-For safer park access, entrances and walkways will be upgraded to make the grounds more accessible for everyone.
+For safer park access, entrances and walkways are being upgraded to make the grounds more accessible for everyone.

-Throughout the park, Victorian-style benches and lamps will be installed to improve visibility and comfort for visitors.
+Throughout the park, Victorian-style benches and lamps are being installed to improve visibility and comfort for visitors.

 After a long day of work, there’s nothing better than escaping to the neighbourhood park with the family.
-That’s why we’ve added a number of modern, family-friendly features into our plan, including a new nautically-themed playground (coming in summer 2021) and an off-leash dog park.
-As well, as part of phase 1 in 2017, we added area lighting to the popular sliding hill area, allowing for longer days in the park during the winter season.
+That’s why we’ve added a number of modern, family-friendly features in our plan, including a new nautically-themed playground (coming in summer 2021) and an off-leash dog park.
+As well, as part of phase 1 in 2017, we added area lighting to the popular sliding hill, allowing for longer days in the park during the winter season.

 Celebrating the past

 Our Community Renewal plan includes several features that will pay tribute to the park’s rich history.
-The plan includes a new performance pavilion that will help bring music and theatre back to the park, a fountain featuring ten illuminated bubblers, and storyboards that will be placed through the park sharing memories and moments in history with our visitors.
+The plan includes a fountain featuring ten illuminated bubblers, and storyboards that will be placed through the park sharing memories and moments in history with our visitors.